sdiehl/wiwinwlh/tutorial.md

 **Record WildCards**

-Record wild cars allow us to expand out the names of a record as variables scoped as the labels of the record implicitly.
+Record wild cards allow us to expand out the names of a record as variables scoped as the labels of the record implicitly.

 ~~~~ {.haskell include="src/04-extensions/wildcards.hs"}